dayeggpi/SWAP/README.md

 # SWAP
 SmartWindowsAudioProfiles (SWAP)

-This software is not affiliated and is an independent software that needs SoundVolumeView by NirSoft (https://www.nirsoft.net/utils/sound_volume_view.html) to work properly.
+This software is not affiliated and is an independent software that needs EarTrumpet (WITH CLI COMMAND FEATURE) to work properly.
-Support NirSoft's amazing tools.
+This version with CLI command can be found from my fork repo here https://github.com/dayeggpi/EarTrumpet (to compile it yourself) or attached in this SWAP repo pre-compiled for Windows (until EarTrumpet accepts my PR to merge the code for CLI command into the official repo: https://github.com/File-New-Project/EarTrumpet/pull/1765).

 ![Image](https://i.imgur.com/FdHoP3b.gif)